Mike Corey serves as a play-by-play announcer for NBCSN’s coverage of college basketball.

-Mike Corey joined NBC Sports Group in 2008, when he called Play-by-play for Field Hockey for the Beijing Summer Olympics.
-He was also the voice of Field Hockey for the 2012 London Olympics games and in the summer of 2011 was part of NBC’s Rugby coverage.
+Mike Corey joined NBC Sports Group in 2008, when he called play-by-play for field hockey for the 2008 Summer Olympics in Beijing.
+He was also the voice of field hockey for the 2012 London Olympics Games, and in the summer of 2011 was part of NBC’s Rugby coverage.

 Since 2012, Corey has been the lead play-by-play voice for college basketball on NBCSN and has done college football games for the network as well.
-In the summer of 2011, he was part of NBC’s Rugby coverage.
-He continues to work those events, and has also called MMA, track & field and volleyball for the Youth Olympics and college lacrosse.
+In the summer of 2011, he was part of NBC’s rugby coverage.
+He has also called MMA, track & field and volleyball for the Youth Olympics, and college lacrosse.